NotAShelf/nvf/docs/manual/plugins/nodejs.md

 When working with NodeJS, everything works as expected, but some projects have settings that can fool nvf.

-If [this plugin](https://github.com/prettier/eslint-plugin-prettier) or similar is included, you might get a situation where your eslint configuration diagnoses your formatting according to its own config (usually `.eslintrc.js`), BUT your formatting is made via prettierd.
+If [this plugin](https://github.com/prettier/eslint-plugin-prettier) or similar is included, you might get a situation where your eslint configuration diagnoses your formatting according to its own config (usually `.eslintrc.js`).

+The issue there is your formatting is made via prettierd.

-This results in auto-formating relying on your prettier config, while your eslint config diagnoses formatting [which it's not supposed to](https://prettier.io/docs/en/comparison.html)), and discrepancies between what your editor does and what it wants.
+This results in auto-formating relying on your prettier config, while your eslint config diagnoses formatting [which it's not supposed to](https://prettier.io/docs/en/comparison.html))

+In the end, you get discrepancies between what your editor does and what it wants.

 Solutions are: